Psingh238/Joint-Detection/README.md

 stop_flag = 0
 data = b''
 full_pose = []

 # loops and handles continuous data from the client
 while not stop_flag:
     # loops until all rows are parsed for one set of data from one frame
     while rows_received < self.NUM_ROWS:
-        # Read up to 1024 bytes from the client and add into a temporary variable for later use
+        # Read up to 4096 bytes from the client and add into a temporary variable for later use
-        chunk = self.request.recv(1024)
+        chunk = self.request.recv(4096)

         # break out of loop since nothing was received
         if not chunk:
             break
         data += chunk

         # sets the stop flag to allow handler to exit without prematurely closing the connection
         if data.count(self.STOP_CODE):
             stop_flag = 1

         # Process each row as it is received
         while self.MARKER in data:

             # split data into a row in binary string and store the rest into the same variable
             # for further iteration
             row, data = data.split(self.MARKER, 1)

             # if row was empty, then we continue looking for more rows
             if not row:
                 continue

             # decode and split the row using the comma to separate all the values
             parsed_data = row.decode().split(',')

             # convert from string to either integer or float depending on the type of data present
             # also append it to the list full_pose
             full_pose.append([int(num) if num.isdecimal() else float(num) for num in parsed_data])

             # update the rows_received variable to be able to signal the outer loop whether we need to receive
             # another chunk of data or not
             rows_received += 1

             # break out of the loop when all data is parsed and print the result for the frame to the console
             if rows_received == self.NUM_ROWS:
                 print(full_pose)
                 break

-        if rows_received == self.NUM_ROWS:
-            break

     # reset all variables for next batch of data
     rows_received = 0
-    data = b''
     full_pose = []
 ```

-The server reads up to 1024 bytes of the data it receives through the client and then it goes into a loop to parse the data until all 22 rows are correctly identified and converted into a numerical format once more which can then be displayed to the console as a list.
+The server reads up to 4096 bytes of the data it receives through the client and then it goes into a loop to parse the data until all 22 rows are correctly identified and converted into a numerical format once more which can then be displayed to the console as a list.
 Furthermore, the entire process is repeated until the server detects the ``\0`` character which signals the end of transmission by the client.
 This allows the server to keep running and allow the client to disconnect and reconnect at any time.